EIN-1/p3-quiz-game/README.md

  [Back to top](<#table-of-contents>)

  ## Acknowledgments
+ The application `Python quiz` was completed as the Portfolio Project 3 (*Python*) for the Full Stack Software Development Diploma at the [Code Institute](https://codeinstitute.net/).
+ - I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for relevant feedback during the project.
-A special acknowledgment to someone's name [i might delete this ](https) for he/she advice, support and encouragement.
+- A special thanks to my cohort facilitator Ms. Kay Welfare for her   advice, support and encouragement.

- Elsie Nagawa 2024.
+ Elsie Nagawa 09.02.2024.

  [Back to top](<#table-of-contents>)